Charsley's Hall

 Charsley's Hall was a private hall of the University of Oxford.
-After 1891 it was renamed as Marcon's Hall.
+After 1891, it was renamed Marcon's Hall.

-The hall was established in 1862 by William Henry Charsley, formerly of Christ Church, under the university statute De Aulis Privatis (On private halls), passed in 1855, which allowed any Master of Arts or other member of Convocation aged at least twenty-eight years to open a private hall after obtaining a licence to do so.
+The hall was established in 1862 by William Henry Charsley, formerly of Christ Church, under the university statute De Aulis Privatis (On private halls), passed in 1855.
+The statute allowed any Master of Arts or other member of Convocation aged at least twenty-eight to open a private hall after obtaining a licence to do so.
 The hall was in what is now 10 Parks Road, at the eastern corner of Museum Road, on the other side of the road from the Oxford University Museum.
 It was a red-brick Victorian house designed by Charles Buckeridge and built in 1862.
 At the 1871 census, it contained nine residents.